Public Parks & Playgrounds

 Legion Park- Small park at the intersection of East Main Road and Middle Road (just north of Town Hall) that hosts a granite memorial dedicated to veterans of World Wars I and II, the Korean War and the Vietnam War, an 18th century British cannon, benches for sitting and a beautiful birch donated in 1979 as a "Liberty Tree" by the Portsmouth Garden Club.
 Just south across Hedly Street is a memorial to World War I veterans.

 Melville Park- This 130-acre park is located off West Main Road on Bradford Ave.
-Melville has a campground which is leased by a third party, as well as established hiking/nature trails and fishing ponds.
+The Melville area includes a campground which is leased by a third party, as well as established hiking/nature trails and fishing ponds.
+Take a look at our Melville Park Recreation Area brochure that provides the Park's rules and regulations as well as a list of prohibited activities.

 For information or reservations for Melville Ponds Campground please visit the Melville Campground website for additional information.